 Most travel cards offer a sign-up bonus, though it requires plenty of spending on the cardholder’s part.
 However, if you can make it your daily, go-to payment form, you should meet the card’s introductory offer within the allotted timeframe.

 Several of these bonuses are equal in value to a free roundtrip flight.
-Plus, you’ll amass additional miles/points from the purchases you’ve made to meet the threshold.
-Combine that with additional purchases made during the current circumstances and you’ll eventually have a significant stockpile of rewards ready for redemption.
+Plus, you will amass additional miles/points from the purchases you’ve made to meet the threshold.
+Combine that with other purchases made during the current circumstances, and you’ll eventually have a significant stockpile of rewards ready for redemption.